Syria ceasefire: Frustration grows over delayed aid delivery

 Russia's Defense Ministry said Thursday that the United States was not fulfilling its obligations under the ceasefire agreement.

-Not to be outdone, Washington pointed the finger right back at Moscow, accusing it of not holding up its end of the deal.
+Washington pointed the finger right back at Moscow, accusing it of not holding up its end of the deal.

 Russia said US-led "moderate opposition forces" had increased attacks on residential neighborhoods, claiming at the end of the deal's third day that "only the Syrian army observes silence mode."